kpym/gm/README.md

   -t, --title string             The default page title.
 Used if no h1 is found in the .md file.
       --html string              The html template (file or string).
   -o, --out-dir string           The build output folder (created if not already existing, not used when serving).
+      --readme-index             Compile README.md to index.html (not used when serving).
       --links-md2html            Replace .md with .html in links to local files (not used when serving). (default true) --gm-attribute             goldmark option: allows to define attributes on some elements. (default true) --gm-auto-heading-id       goldmark option: enables auto heading ids. (default true)